Missouri State University

 May 18, 2023 by Strategic Communication

-Ozarks Public Television’s newest locally produced documentary, “Now Showing – The Life and Times of Springfield Movie Theaters,” is set to premiere May 25.
+Ozarks Public Television’s (OPT) newest locally produced documentary, “Now Showing – The Life and Times of Springfield Movie Theaters,” is set to premiere May 25.

 “It’s been wonderfully fun and informative to develop this special documentary and to experience the support of so many individuals,” said Tom Carter, OPT’s programming and production manager.